OliverHolt/Opticron-Website-Backend/README.md

 ## Background

-The link above will take you to the backend of an API I built which will fetch news articles.
+The link above will take you to the backend of a RESTful API I built which will fetch news articles.

 The intention here is to mimic the building of a real world backend service (such as reddit) which will provide this information to the front end architecture.